marcoverl/CVUserGuide/source/ManagingStorage.rst

 `here <https://docs.ceph.com/en/latest/radosgw/bucketpolicy/>`__.

 S3 bucket policy allows you to grant access to your bucket to other projects.
+Please note that it is only possible to grant access right at the OpenStack project level: it is not possible to grant access right directly to a specific Openstack user.

+Suppose that you are the owner of a bucket, and you want to share it in read only mode to everyone.
+To implement such use case TBC

 ..
 WARNING ::
     Bucket policies can get quite large, note that there is a 20 kB size limit per policy.